SpinDoctorMRI/SpinDoctor/README.md

 a) in a box or b) in a tight wrapping around the cells;
 4) deformation of canonical cells by bending and twisting.
 5) permeable membranes for the BT-PDE (the H-ADC assumes negligible permeabilty).
 Built-in diffusion-encoding pulse sequences include the Pulsed Gradient Spin Echo and the Ocsilating Gradient Spin Echo.

+Paper about SpinDoctor can be found at https://arxiv.org/abs/1902.01025 Website of SpinDoctor can be found at http://www.cmap.polytechnique.fr/~jingrebeccali/software.html

 Authors: Jing-Rebecca Li, Van-Dang Nguyen, Try Nguyen Tran.